Colgate are one of the big brands within the dentistry and oral healthcare market and a name you have likely heard of.

 Colgate Peroxyl looks to target and treat irritations within the mouth.
 This could be split or bleeding gums, ulcers and more.

-In its raw form Hydrogen peroxide is extremely strong and is diluted within this mouthwash to just 1.5g or 1.5% per every 100ml.
+In its raw form hydrogen peroxide is extremely strong and is diluted within this mouthwash to just 1.5g per every 100ml, equivalent to 1.5%.
 This dilution is weak enough to be safe yet strong enough to be effective.

 OK, so the ingredients are in place to work but what is it like to use?